 After you’ve converted your manuscript for the first time, you’ll receive a new Word file with all of the special Hederis styles applied.
-(See “” for more information on working with Word styles.)
+(See “Working With Microsoft Word” for more information on working with Word styles.)
 We have an extra style just for adding these design and layout instructions: “HED Processing instruction”.

 To add your processing instructions:

 Find the paragraph that you want to customize the design of, and insert a new paragraph after it (place your cursor at the end of the paragraph, and then press enter).